 As an educator, I love to encourage reading and hunting for new, fun books to read.
-At the Texas Book Festival on October 27 children’s authors and students announced the 2019-2020 Texas Bluebonnet Award (TBA) Master List.
+At the Texas Book Festival children’s authors and students announced the 2021-2022 Texas Bluebonnet Award (TBA) Master List.

 This list is considered one of the most prestigious children’s literature lists and children’s books awards in the country.
 I still remember that Bluebonnet seal on books in elementary school.

 In this post, you can find the list of Bluebonnet award books 2021-2022 as well as lists of nominees and winners from previous years.

 Texas Bluebonnet Award List of the Best Children’s Books

 For the state of Texas, the annual Texas Bluebonnet Award is a huge deal for students, teachers, librarians, authors, and booksellers.
 In order to encourage reading for pleasure, the books on the TBA list are chosen based on quality and appeal.

 Each year, more than 100,000 students from 3rd grade to 6th grade vote on their favorite book from the list generated by librarians on the TBA Committee.